Waspi women denied compensation for second time

 “The advice to Government was clear, and blatantly ignoring those recommendations not only undermines the authority of the Ombudsman, it sends a damaging message about how the state responds when it gets things wrong.

-“Put simply, it will not right historic wrongs even when its own independent advisers tell it to.”
+“Put simply, it will not right historical wrongs even when its own independent advisers tell it to.”

 A report by the Parliamentary and Health Service Ombudsman has previously suggested compensation ranging between £1,000 and £2,950 could be appropriate for each of those affected by the way state pension changes had been communicated.